multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 :::note
 Keep in mind the `#[init]` function of the newly uploaded code is also called on upgrade.
 For now, it does not matter, as our init function does nothing, but it's worth keeping in mind.

+:::note
+All the storage is kept on upgrade, so make sure any storage changes you make to storage mapping are backwards compatible!

 ## Try unstaking again

 Try running the `unstake` snippet again.
 This time, it should work just fine.
 Afterwards, let's query our staked amount through `getStakeForAddress`, to see if it updated our amount properly: